Special Transportation Studies

 3. Regional Travel Demand Model (TDM) Requests

-The MPO received $22,830 to complement TDM requests from member agencies for roadway projects, such as detour impacts for Allen Road from War Memorial Drive to Northmoor Road, and collect data to improve the operation of the TDM.
+The MPO received $22,830 to complement TDM requests from member agencies for roadway projects, such as detour impacts for Allen Road from War Memorial Drive to Northmoor Road, and to collect data to improve the operation of the TDM.
+The final deliverable is available here.

 4. The City of Chillicothe Trail Master Plan